blgo/travel-blog/site/content/blog/cahors.md

 featuredalt: Image hosted by Cloudinary
 language: en
 ---
-Kitty R.goes to France to experience delicious food, discover the story of the Devil and find out the weirdest handles ever.
+Kitty R.goes to France to experience delicious food, discover the story of the Devil and find out the weirdest handles ever!
 It's the first part of her french adventures.

+\[TURN ON SUBTITLES]

-In the next episode she visits French Pyrenees and discovers that...
-Fat is Life. \[TURN ON SUBTITLES]
+ In the next episode she visits French Pyrenees and discovers that ...

+Fat is Life.

 <br>{{< youtube CgOG7yIVsvg >}}</br>